CiscoDevNet/terraform-provider-intersight/website/docs/d/appliance_upgrade_policy.html.markdown

 * `create_time`:(string) The time when this managed object was created.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
 * `enable_meta_data_sync`:(bool) Indicates if the updated metadata files should be synced immediately or at the next upgrade.
+* `is_synced`:(bool) Flag to indicate software upgrade setting is synchronized with Intersight SaaS.
+* `manual_installation_start_time`:(string) Intersight Appliance manual upgrade start time.
 * `mod_time`:(string) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `shared_scope`:(string) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
+* `software_download_type`:(string) SoftwareDownloadType is used to indicate the kind of software download.* `connected` - Indicates if the upgrade service is set to upload software to latest version automatically.* `manual` - Indicates if the upgrade service is set to upload software to user picked verison manually .